Military history of India: Gupta dynasty

 Siva-Dhanur-veda discusses the military of the Gupta Empire.
-The Guptas relied less on armoured war elephants compared to previous south Asian empires.
+The Guptas relied less on armoured war elephants compared to previous Indian empires.
 The use of chariots had declined heavily by the time of the Guptas, as they had not proved very useful against the Greeks, Scythians, and other invaders.
-Guptas utilised famously used cavalry archers, and it became the prestige arm of the military as evidenced by coinage.
+Guptas used famously used cavalry archers, and it became the prestige arm of the military as evidenced by coinage.
 Heavy cavalry clad in mail armour and equipped with maces and lances would have used shock action to break the enemy line.

 They also employed infantry similar to previous periods: Archers with a longbow composed of bamboo or metal and fired a long bamboo cane arrow with a metal head; iron shafts were used against armoured elephants.
 They also sometimes used fire arrows.
 Archers were frequently protected by infantry equipped with shields, javelins, and longswords.
 The Guptas also maintained a navy, allowing them to control regional waters.

 Samudragupta seized the kingdoms of Ahichchhatra and Padmavati early in his reign.
 Later, he took the Kota kingdom and attacked the tribes in Malvas, the Yaudheyas, the Arjunayanas, the Maduras and the Abhiras.
 He also subjugated the remnants of the Kushan Empire.
 By his death in 380, he had conquered over twenty kingdoms.

 4th century CE Sanskrit poet Kalidasa, credits Chandragupta II with having conquered about twenty one kingdoms, both in and outside India.
 After finishing his campaign in the East and West India, he proceeded northwards, subjugated the Parasikas, then the Hunas and the Kambojas tribes located in the west and east Oxus valleys respectively. of the Indian subcontinent; the Gupta empire was the most powerful empire in the world during his reign, at a time when the Roman Empire in the west was in decline.